Reddit is a great place to go to for ideas.

-A place for (largely) anonymous commentators to go in on any question they see fit, it’s got several strong communities for doctors, nurses, med students, pre-meds and everyone in-between.
+As a place for (largely) anonymous commentators to answer any question they see fit, it’s got several useful communities for doctors, nurses, med students, pre-meds, and everyone in-between.

-Their answer to “why do you want to be a doctor?” has a lot of surprising and thought-provoking comments.
+The platforms’ answer to the med school admissions staple; “why do you want to be a doctor?”, has lots of surprising, thought-provoking, and yes, not always serious, comments.

-So I thought I’d document all of the stand-out examples here.
+So I thought I’d document some of the more stand-out examples in one place.

 Almost all schools require prospective students to answer some form of the “why be a doctor” question.
 Or at least answer it in interviews.

 It’s something that can help differentiate one candidate from another!

 Coming up with something other than the obvious “chicks, money, power and chicks” (an answer epitomized in the TV show Scrubs), is apparently quite challenging though.